melezhik/sparrowdo-cordova-osx-fortify/README.md

 ## scan-file

-Path to generated scan file
+Name of generated scan file, the file will be created at the project root directory ( set by `cwd` parameter ).
+Default value is `out.fpr`.

 ## configuration